j-fu/VoronoiFVM.jl/docs/src/method.md

    - The sum of triangle angles opposite to a given interior edge is less than $\pi$
    - Triangle angles opposite to boundary edges are less than $\frac\pi2$.

 As a consequence, there is a 1:1 incidence between triangulation nodes and Voronoi cells.
-Moreover, the angle between the interface between two neigboring  Voronoi cells and the edge between their corresponding nodes is $\frac\pi2$.
+Moreover, the angle between the interface between two neighboring  Voronoi cells and the edge between their corresponding nodes is $\frac\pi2$.
 Therefore the edge direction is aligned with the normal direction with respect to the boundary of the Voronoi cell.
-This makes it easy to use these Voronoi cells as REVs aka control volumes aka finite volume cells and to derive a space discretization for a concervation law  based on very same balance rules used to derive this conservation law.
+This makes it easy to use these Voronoi cells as REVs aka control volumes aka finite volume cells and to derive a space discretization for a conservation law  based on very same balance rules used to derive this conservation law.

 ## The discretization approach